rebecca505/Girls-Who-Code-App1/README.md

 # girls-who-code-app-development-one

-An app that uses camera and has filters.
-It has the ability to save to the photo album
+An app development class that took place at Harvy Mudd in 2019-2020.